 The next few weeks passed in a blur of boliches and backpacker shenanigans.

 I felt like I was living the real-life version of Katy Perry’s song “That’s what we get for waking up in Vegas”.
 Every day was do-or-die and I was shaking glitter (cookie crumbs?) out of more places than I care to remember.
-I imagine this is what kids would feel like if school was canceled, Halloween lasted for a month, and the candy was also laced with crack.
+I learned that waving expensive electronic property around is a great way to lose it very quickly.